 In the vast majority of cases, the lead remnant will not result in any adverse effects and will not require removal.
 According to a large study of similar leads the risk of infection associated with a lead remnant is rare, occurring in less than 0.3% of cases where a remnant remained.
 In rare cases removal under local anesthetic or use of an antibiotic may be required.

-If a remnant of the MicroLead remains following the therapy, the patient can be scanned safely in an MRI system under conditions described in the Instructions For Use document provided at the time of the lead implant procedure.
-To request this information, please call: 1-844-378-9108.
+If a remnant of the MicroLead remains following the therapy, the patient can be scanned safely in an MRI system under conditions described in the Instructions for Use document provided at the time of the lead implant procedure.
+To view MRI Safety Information, click here.